skcode0/saai/README.md

 - hyperparameter tuning (more epochs and regularization)
 - threshold for each emotion
 - datasets not too good (some labels not perfect, examples may not be of quality --> still good enough, more examples == better metrics but also hurting others...also more imbalance between subset of emotions vs others)

+v2 (model 3 + EDA augmentation on all labels other than neutral): improved quite a bit on minority labels, but didn't improve or hurt other label performance.
+- need to focus more on augmenting minority labels

+v3:

 conclusion:
 - more data for each sentiment for more accurate